Home

 XLB: A Differentiable Massively Parallel Lattice Boltzmann Library in Python for Physics-Based Machine Learning

 XLB is a fully differentiable 2D/3D Lattice Boltzmann Method (LBM) library that leverages hardware acceleration.
-It's built on top of the JAX library and is specifically designed to solve fluid dynamics problems in a computationally efficient and differentiable manner.
+It supports JAX and NVIDIA Warp backends, and is specifically designed to solve fluid dynamics problems in a computationally efficient and differentiable manner.
 Its unique combination of features positions it as an exceptionally suitable tool for applications in physics-based machine learning.
+With the new Warp backend, XLB now offers state-of-the-art performance for even faster simulations.

 Accompanying Paper